Some results on chromatic number as a function of triangle count: Lower bounds

-\end{proposition} \begin{proof} By rescaling, it suffices to show that a graph has this value of $\chi_{\text{f}} (G)$ and $O(n)$ vertices, $O(t)$ triangles, and $O(y)$ local triangle bound.
-We will break this into a number of cases.
+By rescaling, it suffices to show that a graph has this value of $\chi_{f} (G)$ and $O(n)$ vertices, $O(t)$ triangles, and $O(y)$ local triangle bound.
+Also, as we have discussed above, we can apply Proposition~\ref{kim-thm2} with real numbers $k, i \ga 1$.
+Let us define $f = \log(t^2/y^3)$.